NullixAT/framelix-docs/docs/storables/fetch.md

 }
 ````

-### getByIdOrNew
+## getByIdOrNew

 It's almost the same as `getById`, with the difference as it always returns an instance of given type.
 If the instance
 doesn't exist in the database, it returns a new instance of that type, that's not yet is stored in the database.

 This is usefull when you are on a page where you can create/edit an entry.

-The system does also here some clever caching for you, each id that already have been fetching, will not be fetched
-again, which save performance.

-### getByIds
+## getByIds

 Same as `getById`, expect it excepts an array of ids and then returns an array of objects.
 If none of the given ids are
 found in the database, the array just empty but is still an array.

+The system does also here some clever caching for you, each id that already have been fetching, will not be fetched
+again, which save performance.

-### getByCondition/getByConditionOne
+## getByCondition/getByConditionOne

 Here it is where the fun begins.
 All above methods internally uses `getByCondition` at the end.
 Both methods are the
 same, except `getByCondition` returns an array with all found storables where `getByConditionOne` return just the first